namespacelabs/breakpoint/README.md

 Breakpoint welcomes your help!
 We appreciate your time and effort.

-If you find an issue in Breakpoint or you see a missing feature, please free to open an [Issue](https://github.com/namespacelabs/breakpoint/issues) on GitHub.
+If you find an issue in Breakpoint or you see a missing feature, feel free to open an [Issue](https://github.com/namespacelabs/breakpoint/issues) on GitHub.

 Check out our [contribution guidelines](docs/CONTRIBUTING.md) for more details on how to develop Breakpoint.